UnrealCU/market-surfer/README.md

 ## 📥 Get_quotes.py - Data Collection

 ### What It Does
-Downloads historical stock price data from Yahoo Finance and saves it as JSON.
+Downloads historical stock price data from Yahoo Finance and saves it as JSON/CSV.
 This is your data collection tool that fetches OHLCV (Open, High, Low, Close, Volume) data for any stock or index.

 ### Basic Usage